Mins/TuxLite/README.md

     ./domain.sh dbgui off

 	#Setup MariaDB password.
 Type line by line
+	GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'MyNewPassword' WITH GRANT OPTION;
+	FLUSH PRIVILEGES;

+	or

 	mysql -uroot
 	ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPassword';
 	flush privileges;